waniessante/OOP-Week01-Lab/README.md

 - Average
 - Maximum

-### Edge Case

-The calculator safely handles division by zero by displaying an error message instead of crashing.
+The calculator also handles division by zero by displaying an error message.

-### Concepts Demonstrated

-- Methods
-- Parameters
-- Return Values
-- Conditional Statements
-- Mathematical Functions

 ---

 # UML Diagrams

-The repository includes UML Class Diagrams for both:

-- Car Class
-- Calculator Class

-The UML diagrams represent:

-- Class Name
-- Attributes
-- Methods
-- Visibility (+ / -)
+UML class diagrams for both the Car and Calculator classes are included in this repository.

 ---

-# Sample Outputs
+# Sample Output

-Sample outputs for both programs are included in their respective folders.
+Sample output files are included for both programs.

 ---

-# Learning Outcomes

-Through this lab, the following Object-Oriented Programming concepts were practiced:

-- Creating Classes
+# What I Learned

+After completing this lab, I learned about:

-- Creating Objects
+- Classes and Objects
-- Constructors
 - Attributes
 - Methods
+- Constructors
+- Creating multiple objects
-- Object State
+- Object state
-- Encapsulation
 - UML Class Diagrams
-- Object Interaction
+- Basic Java programming

 ---

-# Software Used
+## Software Used

 - Java
 - Visual Studio Code
 - Git
 - GitHub
-- Draw.io (diagrams.net)
+- Draw.io

 ---

-# Author
+## Author

 **Wania Batool**

 BS Computer Science

-Department of Computer Science

 University of Karachi